-Students who have resided in the State of Delaware for the entire year immediately preceding their first registration at the College are considered "resident students."
+Students who have resided in the State of Delaware for the entire year immediately preceding their first registration at the College are considered "In-state Students."

+All installments are payable either by mail or in person at the Business Office on the dates indicated.
 Payments should be made by cashier's check, certified check, or money order.
-All checks should be made payable to Delaware State College and should be sent to the Business Office.
+Personal checks are accepted subject to collection.
+All checks should be made payable to Delaware State College.